 Jade recorded a successful demo that was engineered by Bob Colwell at The Root Cellar studios in Hallowell, ME.
 That can be heard HERE (And a pic from the actual sessions!)

 With “Jade” and “Aperture” behind him, Jason found growing work as a solo performer, open mic host, and for a few years as singer and rhythm guitar player in a successful cover band called, ” The Dead Sexies”.

 In 2005, now employed full time in the music business, Jason turned his efforts to producing and began recording and publishing music for Maine based artists under his label, “The Sween Machine”.

 Over the next few years, TSM records would sell almost 1000 albums for artists that included the one-of-a-kind legendary band gristlestick , and the then Boston based Ricky Small.

 In 2012, Jason was selected to compose the musical score for the feature length independent film, The Guide, which premiered at the Manhattan Film Festival in June of 2013.
 The film was well received and the score has received several positive reviews.

-Also an experienced wedding musician, Jason is a two-time (2010 and 2011) winner of the Bride’s Choice Award from WeddingWire.com, and has been ranked in the top 5% for wedding ceremony musicians nationwide.
+Also an experienced wedding musician, Jason is a two-time (2010 and 2011) winner of the Bride’s Choice Award from WeddingWire.com, and was once ranked ranked in the top 5% for wedding ceremony musicians nationwide according to Wedding Wire.

-Jason has had both writer and publisher memberships with the American Society of Composers, Artists and Performers (ASCAP) since 2005.
+Since 2005, Jason has been registered as both a writer/composer and publisher with American Society of Composers, Artists and Performers (ASCAP).